2012 0003 0024

 This is great if you don’t need a vectorized format, but for

-print-quality work where you may not know the eventual DPI
+print-quality work where you may not know the eventual DPI, having

 Again, the vast repositories of libre software come to the rescue